SparkPost/pizza-bot/README.md

 export SLACK_TOKEN=replace_me
 ```

-When we give you a Slack API token that you can use to replace `replace_me`.
+When we give you a Slack API token, replace `replace_me` with the token.

-Once you have your token, open a terminal and type
+Once you have your token, open a terminal and type:

 ```bash
 source .env